paveljonak/aks-mi-stack/README.md

 #### Role types and different kind of role usage

-- Roles in minimum needed variant are different in first spinning up AKS, or adjusting existing ono later.
+- Roles in minimum needed variant are different in first spinning up AKS, or adjusting existing one later.
 This is aks deployment flow according to RBAC needs.

 **Deploy AKS prerequisites on green field**

 Let's say we just have nothing and what roles we need to achieve these individual steps with different role needs?
 - Create Resource Group for AKS home
     - **Role**: Contributor on Subscription
 - Create Resource Group for vNet
     - **Role**: Contributor on Subscription
         - Create vNet for AKS
-            - **Role**: Network Contributor on Resource Group conaining vNet for AKS
+            - **Role**: Network Contributor on Resource Group containing vNet for AKS
 - Create Resource Group for public IP (if not exists, or dont want to use any other - Manageable via configuration)
     - **Role**: Contributor on Subscription
         - Create Public Static IP
-            - **Role**: Network Contributor on Resource Group conaining Public Static IP
+            - **Role**: Network Contributor on Resource Group containing Public Static IP
 - Create Resource Group for Log Analytics Workspace (if not exists, or dont want to use any other -Manageable via configuration)
     - **Role**: Contributor on Subscription
         - Create Log Analytics
             - Log Analytics Contributor